JavaDev1983/WordSearchHVDR/README.md

 2. Variable `maxWordLength` - maximum length of the word from the repository to place on the gameboard (set to 10).
 	* `maxWordLenght` must be less than or equal to gameboard dimension.
-	* The smaller the length, the more likely the app will find a placement for the word.
+	* The smaller the length, the more likely the app will find a placement for the word on the gameboard.

 3. Variable `maxWords` - the number of words to place on the gameboard (set to 6).
 	* Must be an even number between 2 and 10.